-Karen Bell, Ph.D., Director/Advisor Kethley 233, DSU Box 2377 kbell@deltastate.edu (662) 846-4279
+Karen Bell, Ph.D., Director/Advisor Kethley 233, DSU Box 2377 kbell@deltastate.edu (662) 846-4279 Darla Poole, Complete 2 Compete Coach Bailey Hall 211, DSU Box 3204 dpoole@deltastate.edu (662) 846-4577

 The Adult Degree Completion Program, Bachelor of University Studies, is part of the Complete 2 Compete (C2C) Initiative statewide program developed to encourage Mississippi adults who have completed some college, but earned no degree, to return and complete their degree.
-The Adult Degree Completion Program provides adult learners with a flexible path to a bachelor's degree through the C2C Initiative.
-The Adult Degree Completion Program is intended to serve adult learners who have earned at least 90 credit hours but have not completed a baccalaureate degree and have not attended a postsecondary institution in the past twenty-four months based on last date of attendance.
+The University Studies Program provides adult learners with a flexible path to a bachelor's degree through the C2C Initiative.
+The University Studies Program is intended to serve adult learners who have earned at least 90 credit hours but have not completed a baccalaureate degree and have not attended a postsecondary institution in the past twenty-four months based on last date of attendance.
 The curriculum may be individualized for each adult learner based on coursework completed and career goals.